Prospective CSP Students

 The general fee and other administrative fees are not covered by the scholarship.
 Rates are set by the Board of Trustees and published at http://www.bgsu.edu/bursar.html.

 Prospective students who are alumni of the NASPA NUFP will be considered for the BGSU-NUFP Fellowship automatically upon admission to the CSP program.
-Additional scholarships include the Dr. Carolyn Palmer Diversity Enhancement Scholarship, Dr. Carney Strange Scholarship, Dr. Bettina Shuford College Student Personnel Professional Development Award, Palmer Adult Learner Scholarship, Frank and Jane Arnold Scholarship, James L. Galloway Memorial Award, and Community Spirit Award.
+Additional scholarships include the Dr. Carolyn Palmer Diversity Enhancement Scholarship, Dr. Carney Strange Scholarship, Dr. Bettina Shuford College Student Personnel Professional Development Award, Palmer Adult Learner Scholarship, Frank and Jane Arnold Scholarship, James L. Galloway Memorial Award, Scholarship in Honor of Dr. Michael Coomes, and Community Spirit Award.
 Support for professional development activities is also available.

 For information about financial aid beyond the internship and resources listed above, please visit the Student Financial Aid web site.